ASTROLOGY AND MICHEL GAUQUELIN

 Implications: Astrology, Psychology, and a New Paradigm

-His findings may point to unknown biological or cosmo-physical rhythms, akin to circadian or lunar cycles, that affect early development.
+His findings may indicate the existence of unknown biological or cosmophysical rhythms, similar to circadian or lunar cycles, that influence early development.
 Some researchers have speculated about correlations between cosmic radiation, electromagnetic fields, or gravitational tides and prenatal brain development.

 Legacy and Relevance Today